wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (b) the proper officer shall send the ship's certificate of registry to the Registrar to enable a new certificate of registry to be issued.

-    (4) Every owner and every representative person commits an offence and is liable to a fine not exceeding $5,000 who fails to comply with subsection (1).
+    (4) Every owner and every representative person commits an offence and is liable on conviction to a fine not exceeding $5,000 who fails to comply with subsection (1).

     (5) In this section, _surveyor_ means a surveyor of ships recognised by the Director.

     Compare: 1952 No 49 ss 403, 404; Shipping Registration Act 1981 s 65 (Aust)

+    Section 30(4): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 30(5): added, on 9 June 1999, by [section 5][130] of the Ship Registration Amendment Act 1999 (1999 No 67).
+    Section 30(5): added, on 9 June 1999, by [section 5][131] of the Ship Registration Amendment Act 1999 (1999 No 67).

 ##### 31 Change of name or address or nationality of owner or mortgagee